rhyolight/numenta-web/packages/numenta.com/pages/blog/2015/02/04/super-bowl-neuroscience-sparse-pool-ii-2015-results.md

 ---
 author: Numenta
-brief: This year’s Super Bowl between the New England Patriots and the Seattle Seahawks was a cliffhanger.
+description: This year’s Super Bowl between the New England Patriots and the Seattle Seahawks was a cliffhanger.
 In fact, the twists and turns in the last few minutes had a significant effect on our result
 date: 2015/02/04
 image: ../images/image.png
 org: Subutai Ahmad & Ryan McCall